Monotreme Animals What is a Monotreme?

 Photo: Platypus egg

-Rather than giving birth to live young like most mammals do, monotremes lay one to three relatively small leathery eggs.
-The female echidna will place her eggs in the backwards-facing pouch on her body and incubate them for up to two weeks.
-The platypus, on the other hand, doesn't have a pouch.
-Instead, it incubates its eggs by placing them in a shallow depression on its belly and holds them in place with its tail until they hatch.
-Once the eggs hatch, the monotreme's young lick milk seeping out of pores in their mother's abdomen.
+Monotremes, unlike most mammals, lay one to three relatively small leathery eggs instead of giving birth to live young.
+The female echidna places her eggs in a backward-facing pouch on her body and incubates them for up to two weeks.
+The platypus, on the other hand, does not have a pouch.
+It incubates its eggs by placing them in a shallow depression on its belly and holds them in place with its tail until they hatch.
+After hatching, the monotreme's young lick milk seeping out of pores in their mother's abdomen.

-Baby platypuses remain in the burrow for about 3-4 months feeding on milk and then on solids brought to them by their mother.
-After this time, the mother abandons them, and they must fend for themselves.
-An echidna baby stays in its mother's pouch for about three months.
-Then, at about six months old, the mother will abandon the young puggle to fend for itself.
+Baby platypuses stay in the burrow for approximately 3-4 months, feeding on milk initially and then transitioning to solids brought to them by their mother.
+After this period, the mother leaves the young platypuses, and they have to take care of themselves.
+A baby echidna remains in its mother's pouch for about three months.
+At around six months old, the mother will leave the young echidna to fend for itself.

 Monotreme Threats & Predators What Treats Do Monotremes Face?

-Human impact on monotreme survival has been minimal.
-Aborigines have hunted echidnas and platypuses since they arrived in Australia about 50,000 years ago.
-They have, however, had little impact on the overall survival of the monotreme population.
-Since the arrival of European settlers in 1778, humans have had a more significant effect due to land clearing and forest felling.
-Monotremes, however, are versatile and adaptable animals and don't seem to have been seriously affected by these activities either.
+Human impact on the survival of monotremes has been minimal.
+Aboriginal people have hunted echidnas and platypuses since their arrival in Australia about 50,000 years ago, but their impact on the overall survival of the monotreme population has been limited.
+Since the arrival of European settlers in 1778, humans have had a more significant effect on monotremes due to land clearing and forest felling.
+However, monotremes have proven to be adaptable and versatile animals and have not been seriously affected by these activities.

-Australian bushfires are the most significant single threat to an echidna as they are too slow to run away.
-The drying out of waterways can seriously affect the viability of platypuses.
+Australian bushfires are the most significant threat to echidnas, as they are too slow to run away.
+The drying out of waterways can severely affect the viability of platypuses.

 Monotreme Conservation Status Is the echidna Endangered?